 WEST PALM BEACH, Fla. — The Palm Beach Zoo & Conservation Society is announcing the 2018 Conservation Leadership Lecture Series, generously supported by presenting sponsor Bank of America.
 All lectures and discussions will occur from 6:30 p.m. to 8 p.m. in the Zoo’s Tropics Café.
 Guests are invited to enjoy cocktails, hors d’oeuvres and zoo animal encounters from 6 p.m. to 6:30 p.m. before lecture presentations.
 The Palm Beach Zoo Leadership Lecture series is in its fifth year of bringing leaders in conservation to the Palm Beach area to discuss important topics that impact wildlife and the natural world.
-Seating for the Conservation Leadership Lecture Series is limited.
-Please click this link to purchase the remaining lectures as a package.
+Seating is limited.

 The 2018 series includes:

 Tom Fitz is a multiple Emmy award-winning documentary cameraman whose work has been broadcast by PBS, BBC, National Geographic, Discovery, ABC, NHK, and others.
 His programs have also been displayed in museums and other non-broadcast venues.
 Tom has over 30 years of experience in natural history camera work, both topside and underwater.
 His shoots have taken him all over the world, from the high Canadian Arctic to Antarctica, with many locations between.
 In 2004, Tom began making his own films too, earning numerous awards, and in 2008 he co-founded Schoolyard Films, Inc. Schoolyard produces short natural history and environmental films for K-12 classes, accompanies them with study guides, and distributes to schools throughout the US for free, via iTunes U and PBS.